phenixdigital/phoenix_storybook/guides/color_modes.md

 ## Tailwind setup

-If you use Tailwind for your own components, then update your `tailwind.config.js` accordingly.
+If you use Tailwind for your components, update your `tailwind.config.js` file as follows:

 ```js
 module.exports = {